-Within a few months, Pigling Bland would be no more; the trio went their seperate ways after high school (although, in 1978, the Steves did manage to record a silly tribute to their friend and former bassist, a song called "Ricky And His Dad").
-In college, the Rascal Reporters' new sound soon emerged on demo reels recorded by Gore at Central Michigan University and by Kretzmer when on break from Grand Valley State.
+Within a few months, Pigling Bland would be no more; the trio went their separate ways after high school (although, in 1978, the Steves did manage to record a silly tribute to their friend and former bassist, a song called "Ricky And His Dad").
+In college, the Rascal Reporters' new sound soon emerged on demo reels recorded by Gore at Central Michigan University and by Kretzmer when on break from Grand Valley State (several of these recordings appear on the Rascal Reporters' 2015 rarities compilation, 'Nice Not To Be Here').
 The duo eventually made their public debut with a cassette release, 'Freaks Obscure,' in 1980.
 The Gore/Kretzmer team would go on to issue six more full-length albums before Steve Gore's death in 2009.

 released September 24, 2013